Spencer-Kotys/Welcome-to-ROM/Planning/Final_Document.md

 movement and collision system, dialogue system, covid and bagging system, and the final task tree.
 Spencer a lot of coding as well, with the task assignent system, time and day system, and various other functions.
 He was also the permanent scrum master/GitHub wizard of the team.
-He kept main upto date with other peoples' branches and ensured we were completing our issues and staying on track with our sprints.
+He kept main up to date with other peoples' branches and ensured we were completing our issues and staying on track with our sprints.
 The project was definitely a team effort, and the group's cohesion, dedication, and passion made it fun to complete, and a great learning experience.